 What's Next?
-Biology AP or Physics or Physics
+AP Biology, Physics, Physics

-Honors/PreAP or Chemistry AP
+Honors, or AP Chemistry

 Chemistry is the study of the structure, composition, and behavior of matter.
 The course of study emphasizes the investigation of matter, its interactions, and the factors affecting the interactions.
 Chemistry is a laboratory-oriented course that stresses the observation of matter and its behavior, classification of matter, communication of data, measurement of chemical quantities, prediction of chemical phenomena, and manipulation of chemical investigations.